bolt/docs/docs/configuration/introduction.md

 Setting up Bolt
 ===============

+To get started with setting up the first Admin user in your new Bolt install, open the Bolt site in your browser.
+You should be greeted by the screen to create the first user.
+If you see this 'Create the first user' screen, do so accordingly.
+After you've created the first 'Administrator' user, you will be automatically logged in to the Bolt backend.
+You should now see the (empty) Dashboard screen.

+If this is not the case, but you see an error page instead, see below for a number of possible causes and solutions.

 By default, Bolt is configured to use an SQLite database.
 See [configure the database](database), if you want to change this to either MySQL or PostgreSQL.

-Open your Bolt site in your browser, and you should be greeted by the screen to set up the first user.
-If not, see below.
-If you do see the 'Create the first user'-screen, do accordingly, and log in to the Bolt backend.
-You should now see the (empty) Dashboard screen.

-<p class="note"><strong>Note:</strong> When you first open a Bolt page in your
+<p class="note"><strong>Note:</strong> When you first open any Bolt page in your
 browser, you will be redirected to a page like <tt>/bolt/userfirst</tt> where you can set up the first user.
 If you get a 'File not found'-error, this means your webserver isn't configured to handle rewrites correctly.
 If you're using Apache, see our page on <a href="../howto/making-sure-htaccess-works">Making sure .htaccess and mod_rewrite are working as they should</a>.</p>

+### Permissions (reminder)

+Bolt needs to be able to write data to a number of folders like `cache/` and `files/`, where uploaded images and other files will be saved.
+If your server needs to have the permissions set manually, you'll notice when opening your new install in a browser window, because you will greeted by an error.
+If this happens, see our [File System Permissions](permissions) page on how to fix this.

 ### Permissions (reminder)